Luc16/VulkanFluidSimulation/README.md

 ### [Grid Simulations](src/grid)

-These are grid simulations based on Jos Stam's 1999 and 2003 paper on stable fluids.
+These are fluid simulations where a grid is used to store fluid attributes, such as density and velocity.

 ### [SPH Simulations](src/SPH)